 Eating fresh, locally produced food has always been a way of life in Vancouver, thanks to the bounty flowing from nearby lands and waters.
 Some of world’s best fruits, vegetables and seafood are found here, and in fact, Condé Nast recently named Vancouver one of the Best Food Cities in the world.

-Growing the economy and jobs
+Growing the economy and creating green jobs

 Today, eating local food — also known as the locavore movement — is an important sector in its own right under the Green Economy umbrella, positively impacting jobs and the economy in a way that was unthinkable only 20 years ago.
 A 2014 report published by the VEC found that, in 2013, the local food subsector employed 6,000 people — a whopping 21 percent increase from only a few short years earlier in 2010.